PlugnPay/shopping-cart-WHMCS/README.md

 Here is a break down of what each payment module offers/does:

+Smart Screens v2
+* This is a version of our Smart Screens payment method, for PnP accounts.
+* Supports Credit Card &/or ACH/eCheck payment options configured with us.
+* WHMCS will NOT collect any sensitive payment info from the customer at checkout.
+* Customer will be redirected to our gateway's secure billing pages to complete their payment.
+* Our payment gateway will directly collect the payment data via our secure billing pages.
+* After the payment info is submitted & approved, we'll redirect the customer back to WHMCS.
+* This module does NOT require the given site to be SSL secured, but its still HIGHLY recommended.

 Smart Screens v1 (Legacy)
 * This is a legacy version of our Smart Screens payment method, for older/custom PnP accounts.
 * Supports Credit Card &/or ACH/eCheck payment options configured with us.